huffyhenry/huffyhenry.github.io/_posts/2020-03-14-candidates.md

 the day Sergey Karjakin lost his championship match to Carlsen.
 A nice feature of the dataset is that for every game the opening played is also recorded in the form of the ECO code.
-I tried to filter out rapid and blitz games, but many still remain, in particular from the most recent World Cup.
+I tried to filter out rapid and blitz games, but many remain, in particular from the most recent World Cup.
 Overall, I ended up with 3266 games between just 66 players.
 Perhaps all this